Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 ---

 #### **Why have I been charged more?**
+To satisfy the free tier requirements, you need to have only one virtual machine.
+What if you need more than one Nightscout account?
+See multiple Nightscout accounts below.

 The only way to know exactly why you have been charged is to create a [cost table](./CostTable.md).
 <br/>